gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 between a ``module`` and a ``state``?
 Think of a module as the underlying layer of actions to be performed, and the states invoke them.
-So this brings about another question, why is everything that occurs in a module not supported in a state?
+So this brings about another question, why is everything that occurs in a module not supported in a state (or vice versa)?
 The reasoning behind this is that some things simply don't belong in states, or they wouldn't work correctly.

 A vast majority of actions that Salt performs are completed in States, and that is what 90% of what you're going to write commands of will be.
 We aren't going